rukonbdju/my-classroom-client/README.md

 ## 🚀 Features

-- 👥 Role-based system for Students and Instructors
 - 📚 Course listing, creation, and enrollment
-- 📝 Assignment submission and evaluation
-- 🔔 Real-time notifications and announcements
 - 🔐 Firebase Authentication with protected routes
-- 💬 Simple real-time chat between users
 - 📱 Responsive design for all screen sizes

 ## 🛠️ Technologies Used